Adhyan-1404/Power-BI-Projects/Dashboard 1/Insights and Forecast.md

 # Forecast

-Over the next 30 days, projected sales are expected to average approximately 3,000 units.
-The forecast was developed using historical trends and seasonality patterns observed over the past two years.
+Over the next 30 days, projected sales are expected to average approximately 3,500 units.
+This forecast has been developed using historical data and seasonality patterns observed over the past two years.

+A temporary decline is anticipated at the beginning of the forecast period, followed by a phase of growth.
+Sales are then expected to stabilize toward the end of the period.

+Notably, similar trends were observed in previous forecasts—periods of short-term decline were often followed by recovery and strong performance, particularly during mid-year and end-of-year months.
+For example, sales saw significant spikes in June and December during both 2019 and 2020.

+Note: This forecast is based on historical trends and may not fully account for external market changes.
+Actual sales may vary.